sakshikakde/Curve-Fitting-and-Homography/README.md

 whereas there is significant noise in video 2.
 Assuming that the trajectory of the ball follows the equation of a parabola
 - Use Standard Least Squares, TLS and RANSAC methods to fit curves to the given videos in each case.
 You have to plot the data and your best fit curve for each case.
-Submit your code along with the instructions to run it.
-(Hint: Read the video frame by frame using OpenCV’s inbuilt function.
-For each frame, filter the red channel for the ball and detect the topmost and bottom most colored pixel and store it as X and Y coordinates.
-Use this information to plot curves.)
 - Briefly explain all the steps of your solution and discuss which would be a better choice of outlier rejection technique for each case.